Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Results

-Another source of uncertainty comes from the approximations made in the spectral function where we choose one of the diffusion regimes ($A$, $B$, or $C$) and use the appropriate equation (Eq.~\ref{eq:spectral_part_A}, \ref{eq:spectral_part_B}, or \ref{eq:spectral_part_C}).
-The regime is chosen by comparing the diffusion and energy-loss time scales (Table \ref{tab:time_scales}).
-The diffusion time-scale depends on the diffusion coefficient, $D_0$, and the energy-loss time-scale depends on the average magnetic field, $B$.
+Another source of uncertainty comes from the approximations made in the spectral function where we chose one of the diffusion regimes ($A$, $B$, or $C$) and used the appropriate equation (Eq.~\ref{eq:spectral_part_A}, \ref{eq:spectral_part_B}, or \ref{eq:spectral_part_C}).
+The regime was chosen by comparing the diffusion and energy-loss timescales (Table \ref{tab:time_scales}).
+The diffusion timescale depends on the diffusion coefficient, $D_0$, and the energy-loss timescale depends on the average magnetic field, $B$.
 For this reason, regimes were chosen independently for each model scenario.
-An inappropriate choice of the approximation regime for certain ratio of time-scales affects the cross-section limits much less then the the previously mentioned uncertainty from the model parameters ($D_0$, $B$).
-There is ongoing work to solve the transport equations regardless of the ratio of time-scales \citep{vollmann22} which would completely eliminate such uncertainties.
+An inappropriate choice of the approximation regime for certain ratio of timescales affects the cross-section limits much less than the previously mentioned uncertainty from the model parameters ($D_0$, $B$).
+There is ongoing work to solve the transport equations regardless of the ratio of timescales \citep{vollmann22}, which would completely eliminate such uncertainties.

-There is some evidence for tidal disruption or non-equilibrium kinematics in WilI \citep{ibata97, willman11, geringer15} which could cause the NFW profile parameters to be biased to higher masses.
+There is some evidence for tidal disruption or nonequilibrium kinematics in WilI \citep{ibata97, willman11, geringer15}, which could cause the NFW profile parameters to be biased to higher masses.
 Since that bias might artificially improve our stacked limits, we repeated the stacked analysis without WilI but with the same injected source intensity for other galaxies (see Appendix~\ref{a:noWLMI}).
-We found that the resulting limits without WilI are stronger compared to the limits including all the galaxies.
-In the end we decided to keep the weaker limits derived from all galaxies as the more conservative estimate.
+We find that the resulting limits without WilI are stronger compared to the limits including all the galaxies.
+In the end, we decided to keep the weaker limits derived from all galaxies as the more conservative estimate.

-We also mention other sources of uncertainty which are small compared to the model scenario uncertainty.
-First, we assumed that the density distribution in dSph is described by a NFW density profile.
+We also mention other sources of uncertainty that are small compared to the model scenario uncertainty.
+First, we assumed that the density distribution in dSph galaxies is described by a NFW density profile.
 This is just one of the possibilities and alternative profiles \citep[e.g.,][]{einasto89,burkert95} could also be used \citep{vollmann21}.
-Second, we assume a power-law dependence of the diffusion coefficient on the CR energy (Eq.~\ref{eq:diffusion_coeff}) and Kolmogorov turbulence.
-If we are able to better constrain the magnetic field and diffusion coefficient in dSphs, the mentioned uncertainties would become more important.
+Second, we assumed a power-law dependence of the diffusion coefficient on the CR energy (Eq.~\ref{eq:diffusion_coeff}) and Kolmogorov turbulence.
+If we are able to better constrain the magnetic field and diffusion coefficient in dSph galaxies, the mentioned uncertainties would become more important.